mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 When running on your local machine, Spark allocates tasks to all logical cores on your computer unless you specify otherwise.
 By default, Spark sets aside [512 MB of each core](https://stackoverflow.com/questions/26562033/how-to-set-apache-spark-executor-memory) and partitions data equally to each one.
 You can check the number of logical cores with `sc.defaultParallelism`.

 #### 3. [Counting letter frequencies in a novel](#counting-letter-frequencies-in-a-novel)
 In earlier drafts of this post, I toyed around with generating the text for a "novel" myself.
 I looked at some [*lorem ipsum*](https://loremipsum.io/) Python packages, but they were a little inconsistent; I found the very funny [Bacon Ipsum API](https://baconipsum.com/json-api/) but didn't want to drown it with a request for thousands of paragraphs.
-The code below uses random strings to generates a "novel" 100,000 paragraphs long, or 8.9x _War and Peace_'s measely 11,186.
+The code below uses random strings to generates a "novel" 100,000 paragraphs long, or 8.9x _War and Peace_'s measly 11,186.
 Turns out writing a novel is way easier than I thought!

 {% include header-python.html %}
 ```python